 Toning Is Okay

-Now, about toning.
 You're probably wondering, "Can you dye your halo hair extensions?"
 The answer is yes, but with caution.

-You see, our halo hair have this amazing multi-strand colouring system, it's not just a flat single shade; it's a blend of subtle variations.
+Sitting Pretty’s halo hair extensions have this amazing multi-strand colouring system, it's not just a flat single shade; it’s a blend of subtle variations.
 This does two things: firstly, it mirrors the natural variation in your own hair because let's face it, not every strand is the same colour.
+And secondly, it offers versatility, increasing the chances of a perfect blend with your natural hair.

-READ: 8 Halo Hair Extensions Tips And Tricks You Need To Know
+Read Next: 8 Halo Hair Extensions Tips And Tricks You Need To Know

-Take Care of Your Extensions
+7. Take Care of Your Extensions

 Just like your own natural locks, hair extensions can soak up oils, accumulate product build-up, and even get a little tangled after a few wears.
 Now, if you're wondering "how to wear hair extensions for thin hair" without making them look worn out too soon, the key lies in proper maintenance.